5 Reasons To Love Buff Orpingtons.

 In addition to tilling, aerating, and extermination, your backyard garden flock you provide the added benefit of compost.
 Due to the high concentration of nitrogen contained in chicken poo, your girls will provide you with excellent fertilizer.

-Orpingtons is all all purpose breed that is great for many functions on the homestead or backyard farm.
+Orpingtons is all purpose breed that is great for many functions on the homestead or backyard farm.
 They are a great breed for beginners as well as seasoned keepers alike.
-Due to thier always enduring personalitties, I will always have a small flock of Buff Orpingtons on my farm.
+Due to their always enduring personalities, I will always have a small flock of Buff Orpingtons on my farm.
 They lay well, are great with kids and make a great companion in gardening, providing compost for my plants.
 If well cared for, these golden girls can live to the age of 10 and beyond.
-Of the original 17 chicks that I started with, I still have 3 of these believed ladies.
+Of the original 17 chicks that I started with; I still have 3 of these believed ladies.
 I don’t know how much time they have left, but I do know that they will spend their twilight years basking in the sun’s rays, chasing butterflies and digging for worms.

 I hope that this post breed profile on Buff Orpingtons was helpful.
-In choosing your beginner flock, temperment is very important.
+In choosing your beginner flock, temperament is very important.
 If you want friendly, calm and loyal chickens, Buff Orpingtons are a breed to consider.

 If you have any questions, please leave them in the comments.
-You can also drop me a line a email@example.com.
-I make it a point to respond within 24 hours.
-You can also visit us on facabook.
+You can also drop me a line a firstname.lastname@example.org.

+If you liked this post, peck the subscribe button.
 As always, thanks for reading!
 Till next time, keep on crowing.

 ~ The Kuntry Klucker Crew ~